gpuweb/WSL/Spec/source/index.rst

    errors in dead code must cause a compilation failure.
 However, optimizations may, in general, be observable, such as fusing a multiply followed by an add into a single operation which has higher intermediate precision than the distinct operations.
-   This means that the same WHLSL program run on different machines, browsers, or operating systems may not produce the exact same results bit-for-bit.
+   This means that the same WSL program run on different machines, browsers, or operating systems may not produce the exact same results bit-for-bit.

 A shader is a compilation unit which includes type definitions and function definitions.

-WHLSL is used to describe different types of shaders:
+WSL is used to describe different types of shaders:

 #.
 Vertex shaders
 #.
 Fragment shaders